jaymineh/eCommerceSite/README.md

 # Introduction

-This is a sample e-commerce application built for learning purposes.
+This is a sample e-commerce application built for KodeKloud.
+The original deployment was outdated so I reployed it on my end and updated the steps.

-Here's how to deploy it on CentOS systems:
+Here's how to deploy it on CentOS/RHEL systems:

 ## Deploy Pre-Requisites

 1. Install FirewallD

 ```
+sudo yum update -y
 sudo yum install -y firewalld
 sudo service firewalld start
 sudo systemctl enable firewalld